-In our 2020 Language Survey, we asked our students why it is important to learn languages.
-One statement in particular sums up why language teaching and learning is so important in this day and age:
+In our Language Survey, we asked our students why it is important to learn languages.
+One response we received in particular epitomized why language teaching and learning is so important in this day and age:

 Learning new languages is important for broadening your horizons and know new cultures.
 This makes us more open-minded and considerate of others and other cultures.